OregSamSas/keresztulaszentirason/README.md

 # Keresztül a Szentíráson

-A Hungarian Bible Verse guessing quizgame web applications published under https://oregsamsas.github.io/keresztulaszentirason.
+A Hungarian Bible Verse Guessing Quizgame web application published under https://oregsamsas.github.io/keresztulaszentirason.

 The Bible books in the book dropdown are from the catholic scriptures, although when a protestant translation is used (as by default for example), verses won't be generated from there.